 The proposed development adheres to the City's urban design policies by enhancing streetscape aesthetics, incorporating high-quality landscaping, and ensuring pedestrian-friendly site design.
 The building massing, setbacks, and façade articulation are designed to minimize potential impacts on adjacent properties.
-Parking is appropriately placed at the rear of the site, with adequate buffering from neighboring residences.
+Parking is hidden from the public realm and appropriately placed within the interior of the building, adequately buffered from neighboring residences to the east and north.
 The project's design elements contribute to a visually appealing and well-integrated addition to the neighbourhood while maintaining a strong relationship with the public realm.